wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 ^^^^^^^

 **Regular expressions** or ``regex`` are sequences of characters that define a pattern.
 Decoders use them to find words or other patterns into the rules.
+The decoder will only extract those fields that are contained within parentheses.

 An example is this regex that matches any numeral: